 CrystalKiwi Scheduler by CrystalKiwi Ltd:

-CrystalKiwi is based in Auckland, New Zealand.
-It covers all the basics and can do bursting (multi-run) and provides a detailed audit trail for logging who is scheduling which reports.
-It adds package delivery, empty report handling and the ability to schedule SQL updates among other features.
-It costs $780.
+CrystalKiwi is based in New Zealand.
+It covers all the basics and adds bursting (multi-run) and provides a detailed audit trail for logging who is scheduling which reports.
+It adds package delivery, empty report handling and the ability to schedule SQL updates.

 ToolSched by Modal Logic Business Solutions: